MutmainX/TossTheDecision/README.md

    Example: Your sweet tooth is winning.
 Flip the coin – if it lands on "Yes," grab that ice cream!

 8. **"Road trip playlist DJ"**
    Example: Two friends fighting over music genres?
 Flip the coin to decide whose playlist rules the drive.

+ 9. **"Propsing your Crush"**

 ## 🤝 Contributing
 Feel free to fork the repo and submit pull requests for: